Max Payne (film): Development

+Filming

-Filming began in Toronto on March 2, 2008 and wrapped by May 9, 2008.
+Filming began in Toronto on March 2, 2008, and wrapped by May 9, 2008.
 Shooting the film in 35 mm 3-perf, several different areas around Toronto were used for multiple locations in the movie, including the old Daily Bread food bank building at Bathurst & Lakeshore.
 It took a full week to shoot just the final gunfight inside the Aesir Headquarters using more than 6,000 squibs.

 Upon finding the building for the Aesir Headquarters it took eight weeks in pre-production to build the set and another week for the special effects team to install the squibs.
 The outside top half of the building was completely made of CG, by Mr.X, giving it a more high tech look.
 Using Google Earth they were able to find out the building's geometry.
 No location could be found for a rooftop helipad so a set was built in front of a green screen.
 Soho VFX attached the helipad to the building and set it atop New York City.

-In order to recreate the bullet time used in the games without using a complex camera setup, the technique he used is called "Boom Vision".
+In order to recreate the bullet time used in the games without using a complex camera setup, the technique used is called "Boom Vision".
 Moore used Vision Research's Phantom HD digital camera which takes 1,000 fps.
-When the video is played back, it gives the illusion of slow motion, a method of high speed photography.
+When the video is played back, it gives the illusion of slow motion, a method of high-speed photography.
 The technique was used for two action scenes and required the construction of a special rigging that had the camera on a propeller that spun at two revolutions per second.
 The crew was not allowed near it while it was being used for fear of damaging the camera or getting injured.
-Soho FX then blended the thousands of shots into the other footage during post production.
+Soho FX then blended the thousands of shots into the other footage during post-production.